kasir-barati/go-back-to-score-one-in-learning-django/1. Web Application Technologies and Django/README.md

         - `makemigrations`:
           - Creates new migrations based on the changes detected to your models.
           - Watch our current `models.py` and see if there is any change.
 If there was it will create a new migration
+          - **You can remove the generated migration files.
+Just remember that do not remove applied migration.
+Since Django keep track of applied migrations on the database as we have the same behavior in Prisma.
+But in dev env you can remove the migration file and database too.**
         - `migrate`:
           - To apply created migrations to database
         - sendtestemail